the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 I still have to write that change down though and get it accepted into the official XEP.

 While I’m at it I also want to change another detail of the XEP.
 Right now chat markers are only send out if the sender of the original message has requested them.
 This poses a problem in group chats: While the original sender might not have interest in getting read markers other participants in that group chat might.
 The same problem occurs when I want to use chat markers to dismiss notifications on other devices.
 This currently only works if the sender has requested them.
-So my proposal is to change the XEP to send out read markers opportunisticly all the time.
+So my proposal is to change the XEP to send out read markers opportunistically, all the time.

 ---